 Sanders has always preferred a provision that punishes makers and sellers that purposefully or negligently sell arms to criminals or in opposition of laws.
 Just like car manufacturers that purposefully or negligently install software to cheat emissions tests.
 Or municipal officials who purposefully or negligently tap into corrosive water sources to meet budget shortfalls.
 Or energy companies that purposefully or negligently destroy our environment.
 Or investment bankers who purposefully or negligently destroy our economy.
 Or Congresspeople who purposefully or negligently accept money from special interests (or Wall Street speaking engagements) to ensure that all of the above remains the status quo.
 In fact, one might argue that lawsuits must first be waged against politicians who, without a shadow of doubt, perennially, purposefully and negligently cripple the public good ad nauseam.

 Is Sanders' stance on gun makers debatable, perhaps somewhat dubious?
 Yes.
 Is his record on helping to keep his state safe debatable, regardless of its lax gun laws?
-No. Vermont is the second safest state in the country and has maintained such a safety level for all of Sanders' 26 years in the House and Senate.
+No. Vermont has been the second safest state in the country and has maintained such a safety level for all of Sanders' time in the House and Senate.
 Despite this, he still has a D- rating from the NRA.

-And, is Sanders accepting fundraising events hosted by NRA lobbyists?
-No. But guess who is?
+And, did Sanders accept fundraising events hosted by NRA lobbyists?
+No. But guess who did?
 Her name starts with a Hillary and ends with a Clinton.
-Yes, Hillary had no problem letting longtime NRA lobbyist, Jeff Forbes, host a fundraiser for her in D.C. in March.
+Yes, Hillary had no problem letting longtime NRA lobbyist, Jeff Forbes, host a fundraiser for her in D.C. in March 2016.
 And by the way, Forbes worked in Bill Clinton's administration and has been a "veteran strategist for the Democratic National Committee."
 Oh, the ties that bind.

-Sanders is and has been opposed to virtually everything Clinton opposes concerning gun control, including an assault weapons ban, ending gun show loopholes and instituting universal background checks.
-Sanders could simply clobber Clinton on her support of a perverse criminal justice system sprung from the Clinton crime bill, but he has remained tame, to say the least.
-The difference is, he does not have an establishment army at his back.
-She does.
+Sanders is and has been opposed to virtually everything Clinton opposed concerning gun control, including an assault weapons ban, ending gun show loopholes and instituting universal background checks.
+Sanders could have simply clobbered Clinton on her support of a perverse criminal justice system sprung from the Clinton crime bill, but he remained tame, to say the least.
+The difference is, he did not have an establishment army at his back.
+She did.

 “You know, my dad took me out behind the cottage that my grandfather built on a little lake called Lake Winola outside of Scranton and taught me how to shoot when I was a little girl.
 You know, some people now continue to teach their children and their grandchildren.
 It’s part of culture.
 It’s part of a way of life.
 People enjoy hunting and shooting because it’s an important part of who they are.
 Not because they are bitter... there is not a contradiction between protecting Second Amendment rights [and efforts to reduce crime].”

 Obama soon after remarked, "Hillary Clinton is out there like she's on the duck blind every Sunday.
 She's packing a six-shooter.
 She's talking like she's Annie Oakley.
 Come on, she knows better."
 Throughout the balance of that campaign, she was far more conservative on guns than Obama and even refrained from a proposal for a national gun registry.
 During the campaign, Clinton also stipulated, “What might work in NYC is certainly not going to work in Montana.
 So, for the federal government to be having any kind of blanket rules that they’re going to try to impose, I think doesn’t make sense.”
 Gun control groups came down hard on Hillary over these knee-jerk, politically convenient policy shifts for which she has become notorious.
-And now, like an ever-faithful pendulum, she has swung back leftward of Sanders on gun control since she sees a political opportunity waiting on the other side.
+Like an ever-faithful pendulum, she swung back leftward of Sanders on gun control when she saw a political opportunity waiting on the other side.